FINNGEN/mapping_finland/NOMESCO/1_source_vocabulary/README.md

 </div>

-Summary of codesa added in each language:
+Summary of codes added in each language:

 <div class="kable-table">